Blog Why Do Olympic Athletes Bite Their Medals?

 This trend, based on science, tradition and gold industry practices, demonstrates how gold’s properties still affect popular culture, down to the last bite.

-Consider getting cash for gold and selling your scrap gold now by clicking here.
+Consider getting cash for gold and selling your scrap gold now – start your shipment today!

 Established in 1892, we have more than a century of experience in refining precious metals.
 We serve various industries, including dental offices, private individuals, jewelers, pawnbrokers, and more!